Written by Michael VanDerLaan

 Golf can quickly become a minefield of technical information and doubts, especially when it comes to equipment.
 This is compounded by an industry that loves to promote very complicated-sounding technologies when marketing products.
 Our equipment experts take a look at any and everything shaft-related, give you the definitive guide to first understanding what the options are when it comes to golf club shafts, and then the expertise to choose which attributes you want in your own club, all in an effort to answer the question you’re asking - “What shaft is right for me?”

-Golf club shafts generally come in two materials: steel and “graphite.”
+Golf club shafts generally come in two materials: carbon steel and “graphite.”
 Many modern “graphite” shafts are more exotic materials and metals woven together with graphite, but generally are referred to as graphite if they are not purely steel shafts.

 Historically, all clubs were made with extremely light, flexible hickory.
 Then came heavy, stiff steel, and finally the modern graphite and multi-material composite era is upon us.